WorkplaceX/Framework/Framework/Readme.txt

 ﻿vNext
--Field UserName consistent
+-Class App.Setting to choos Bulma, Bootstrap for Modal and Alert.
 -Insert ConfigField without ConfigGrid does not give a duplicate error -Handle Json property with getter only.
 Code: "Is attribute [Serialize(SerializeEnum.None)] missing?"
 [Ok] -Add new grid configuration
 -IsServerSideRendering to display loading alert
--Class View namespace organize -IsUseDeveloperExceptionPage on class ConfigCliEnvironment -Cli generate command no BuiltIn Id's to CSharp code -BingMap no global variables
+-Class View namespace organize [Ok] -IsUseDeveloperExceptionPage on class ConfigCliEnvironment -Cli generate command no BuiltIn Id's to CSharp code -BingMap no global variables